miklevin/MikeLev.in/_posts/2022-05-07-my-blogging-system-is-now-my-weekly-report-system-too.md

 ---
 date: 2022-05-07
 title: My Blogging System Is Now My Weekly Report System Too
-permalink: /blog/my-blogging-system-is-now-my-weekly-report-system-too/
 headline: I Have Created a System for Writing Weekly Reports with My Vimminess!
 description: I have created a system for writing weekly reports that is similar to how I write blog posts.
 I have set up the necessary files, scripts, and repository, and tested the release.
 I encountered a problem with the git push, but I was able to create a blog post, move it to my Github private repo, and render the markdown into HTML.
 Now I have a system in place to make the process flow with my vimminess!
 keywords: weekly-reports, system, files, scripts, repository, release, git-push, blog-post, Github, private-repo, markdown, HTML, vimminess, sites.txt, gaids.txt, script, release-scripts, copy-paste, email
-categories: script, github, email, html
+categories: scripts, email, html, script, github
+permalink: /blog/my-blogging-system-is-now-my-weekly-report-system-too/
 layout: post
 ---

 Okay, what a kick-ass weekly report.
 Now make them easy to deliver.
 I'd be crazy not to continue writing them in vim exactly like this.
 Now I have to